karun012/arion/README.md

 > Homer

-**Arion is a helps you make red-green-refactor quick and efficient when working with hspec tests**
+**Arion helps you make red-green-refactor quick and efficient when working with hspec tests**

 **It watches the file systems for change in source or test code and selectively runs hspec tests**